MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-changes-history.md

 ### What's new

 - Added new threshold overrides in percentage terms for the "Vertipaq memory consumed by SSAS Instance" monitor, now the monitor is capable to check the Vertipaq memory allocations by Analysis Services instance in gigabytes and percentage terms with the 'Health Calculation Mode' override
-- Added new "VertiPaq Memory Usage on the Server (%)" performance collection rule which collects total VertiPaq memory usage in percentage terms from either limit or available memory on the server where the Analysis Services instance is installed
+- Added new "VertiPaq Memory Usage on the Server (%)" performance collection rule that collects total VertiPaq memory usage in percentage terms from either limit or available memory on the server where the Analysis Services instance is installed
-- Added new "VertiPaq Memory Usage on the Server (GB)" performance collection rule which collects total VertiPaq memory usage in gigabytes on the server where the Analysis Services instance is installed
+- Added new "VertiPaq Memory Usage on the Server (GB)" performance collection rule that collects total VertiPaq memory usage in gigabytes on the server where the Analysis Services instance is installed
-- Added a new "Product Version Compliance" monitor which is capable to check the product version number of the current SQL Server instance to determine that instance is up-to-date
+- Added a new "Product Version Compliance" monitor that is capable to check the product version number of the current SQL Server instance to determine that instance is up-to-date
 - Added new [Operations Manager console task](analysis-services-management-pack-tasks-overview.md), which allows saving and transport of the Event Log file from the Agent machine to the Management Server
 - Updated display strings